Updated on December 13, 2022 by Sarina Tariq

-Pockets that are sewn to the outside of the garment, usually squared off and characterized by seaming.
+Camp pockets are pockets that are sewn to the outside of the garment, usually squared off and characterized by seaming.

-This short sleeve extends just over the shoulder for a touch of femininity.
+Cap sleeve is a short sleeve extends just over the shoulder for a touch of femininity.

 Fabric folded and stitched to hold elastic, cording, or boning.

-A hemstitch used to join an edge to the inside of a garment.
+Catch stitch is a hemstitch used to join an edge to the inside of a garment.
 It consists of cross-shaped stitches on either side of an edge.

-Also known as a monarch train.
+Cathedral train is also known as a monarch train.
 A cascading train extending six to eight feet behind the gown.
 Often used on wedding dresses.